 My name is Katie.
 I'm a senior and wedding photographer based in Dallas and Austin, Texas.
 I'm also a Business and Plan II Honors student at the University of Texas.

-I have always loved storytelling.
+I have always loved storytelling,

-As a photographer, the way I make photographs is similar to the way I write.
+and the way I make photographs is similar to the way I write.

-The first part of my process is inquiry, which, in my case, is a quiet undertaking.
+The first part of my process is inquiry, which, in my case, is a quieter undertaking.
 I prefer to observe than interview, stand back instead of direct; my presence is acknowledged, it does not intrude.